Chun5/works/index.rst

-- **Wearable user guide of product**
+- **Wearable user guide**

 ::

-  1. AR for product guide
+  1. AR for product user guide
-  2. How to achieve it?
+  2. The content design for AR, like audio, menu, video, etc.
   3. Examples of AR companies